lubomirkurcak/csgo_config/README.md

 ![alt text](media/paste.png "Title")

-> :bulb: Back in `Local Files` you can add these launch options:
+> ℹ️ Back in `Local Files` you can add these launch options:
 >
 > `-high -novid -nojoy`
 >